enfycius/enfycius/README.md

 Congratulations!
 My tutor-**Taewan Ko** and **Junhee Kim** won the bronze award in [Korea Code Fair Competitions](https://kcf.or.kr/notice/?uid=6046&mod=document).

+> Your hard work has paid off.
+Keep up the good work to get into the high school of your choice!

 ---

 ### :memo: References